• Skip to primary navigation

 • In a separate bowl, mix the yolks, the lemon juice and zest, crème fraîche (or cream), lemon thyme if using, and the parmesan.

 • Drain the pasta and asparagus and keep a little of the hot pasta water.
 Pour the hot cooking water (about 3-4 tbsp) into the sauce and stir together to temper it.
-In the same (drained) pasta pan, quickly add in the sauce and toss the pasta and asparagus in it.
-Only gently heat for no more than a minute, as overheating and cooking will cook the eggs.
+In the same (drained) pasta pan, quickly add in the uncooked sauce and toss the pasta (and optional vegetables) in it.

 Notes